anetacamo/coding/src/content/accessibility.md

 > is the design and creation of websites that can be used by everyone

-Which means mostly people with certain degree of vision imapairment or problems with motorics.
+Which means including people with certain degree of vision imapairment or problems with motorics.
-There are two important tools to have in mind :
+There are two important tools to have in mind:

 - screen readers
 - navigation via keyboard